mtdunst/mtdunst.github.io/City_city.md

 **Project description:** As I sat in a presentation about Jacksonville, FL, where they touted their rank at the top of the largest (geographic) American cities, I thought about how we can define cities when political boundaries lead us astray.
 To me, using an objective density metric could give people a better idea of where "real cities" are in the United States.
 To accomplish this, I wrangled Census data, created an interactive dashboard, and published it online.

-You can access it [here](https://mtdunst-how-city-is-your-city.hf.space).
+You can access it here: <https://mtdunst-how-city-is-your-city.hf.space>

 ## Behind-the-scenes